Aladdin and the Wonderful Lamp (1982 film)

-Preceded by The Wild Swans (1977), Thumbelina (1978), Twelve Months (1980) and Swan Lake (1981), it represents the fifth and final entry in Toei's World Masterpiece Fairy Tales movie series.
+Preceded by The Wild Swans (1977), Thumbelina (1978), Twelve Months (1980) and Swan Lake (1981), it represents the fifth and final entry in Toei's World Masterpiece Fairy Tales film series.

 Plot

 Aladdin and the Wonderful Lamp revolves around Aladdin, an impoverished but street smart kid who lives in an Arabian city somewhere in a desert with his mother.
 Along with his gang of friends, they steal from the local merchants and market sellers to survive.
 One day he is approached by an evil wizard who offers to reward him great riches, if he will accompany him to a cave somewhere in the desert, and retrieve a lamp from within.

 Aladdin succeeds in doing this, even acquiring the hall of thousand lights where the lamp is found.
 However, upon return to the cave entrance, the wizard seals him in after Aladdin refuses to hand over the lamp, having become suspicious of the wizard.

 Trapped, Aladdin however uses a magic ring, provided by the wizard before venturing into the cave, and summons a Genie who is able to free him from the cave.
 While en route home through the desert, Aladdin meets a jerboa that he adopts as a pet.

 Returning home, Aladdin discovers that the lamp contains a more powerful Genie who upon Aladdin's first wish, conjures up a succulent meal for him and his mother.

 The next day, after Aladdin sells the golden plated dinnerware from the meal, he encounters a young attractive girl, who he quickly discovers is actually the Sultan's daughter; Princess Badral.

 Badral is hiding from the Grand Wazir's son, whom her father has agreed to offer her hand in marriage to.
 The two spend time together out on the town before Badral is eventually found and escorted back to the palace.
-However, Aladdin, having now fallen in love with her, decides to marry Badral himself.
+Aladdin, having now fallen in love with her, decides to marry Badral himself.